01604987/BTD-framework/README.md

 # Smart Presenter Glove
-This repository contains client code for streaming, pre-/postprocessing, simple motionin detection with the IMU data from the M5 Stick C Plus.
+This repository contains client code for streaming, pre-/postprocessing, simple motion detection with the IMU data from the M5 Stick C Plus.
 This client application was built for a handsfree, ubiquitous and wearable computing project, "Smart Presenter", which allows for intuitive gestures to control Mouse and Keyboard events.
 Workflow, process and ideation of this project can be found on this [Miro board](https://miro.com/app/board/uXjVKQi3msY=/?share_link_id=143508401314).
-Included are a complete set of presentations and their accompanying video recordings for Milestone 2/3 and a small image gallery.
+Included are a complete set of presentation slides and a small image gallery.

-The server code can be found [here](https://github.com/01604987/BTD-server?tab=readme-ov-file).
+The server code can be found [here](https://github.com/01604987/BTD-server).

 # Requirements